-- Initial phase (Awareness): focused on increasing the visibility of the project and mobilising stakeholders and multipliers.
-At this phase, the main activities will be related to the implementation of the communication/dissemination tools (website, social networks and visual identity), preparation of dissemination material, general presentations of the PROCEDIN project, the distribution of publishable abstracts and progress resumes. - Intermediate phase (Interest/Desire): focused on disseminating available initial data and results.
-Each partner will contribute at specific levels according to their expertise and technical activities focused on informing and engaging the target stakeholders when preliminary results become available.
-The project results and their future applications will be presented in journals and conferences to specialise the audience with the objective of stimulating the interaction with the POI community and determining the expectations of the stakeholders. - Final phase (Action): focused on encouraging further exploitation of the PROCEDIN outcomes (transfer to sectors other than CE and GM, market of new products, replicability).
+- Initial phase (Awareness): this phase was focused on increasing the visibility of the project and mobilising stakeholders and multipliers.
+At this phase, the main activities were related to the implementation of the communication/dissemination tools (website, social networks and visual identity), preparation of dissemination material, general presentations of the PROCEDIN project, the distribution of publishable abstracts and progress resumes. - Intermediate phase (Interest/Desire): focused on disseminating available initial data and results.
+Each partner contributed at specific levels according to their expertise and technical activities focused on informing and engaging the target stakeholders when preliminary results were available.
+The project results and their future applications were presented in media and events to specialise the audience with the objective of stimulating the interaction with the POI community and determining the expectations of the stakeholders. - Final phase (Action): focused on encouraging further exploitation of the PROCEDIN outcomes (transfer to sectors other than CE and GM, market of new products, replicability).
 At this phase, the results of the validation of the PROCEDIN approach and the transferability analysis will be presented in journals, conferences and relevant events.

-The general timeframe of the PROCEDIN CDP in relation to the project objectives, impacts as well as implementation and exploitation activities are presented in Figure 10.
+The provisional timeframe of the PROCEDIN CDP in relation to the project objectives, impacts as well as implementation and exploitation activities are presented in Figure 18.
 As can be seen, the dissemination activities are envisioned as an ongoing dialogue with the potential PROCEDIN result users during both the project and the period after the project is finished.
 Logically, the dissemination activities are more weighted towards the second half of the project as the first outcome of the PROCEDIN results is being developed and tested.
 On the other hand, communication activities follow the timeframe of the project - from the M1 to M24.

-Figure 10.
+Figure 18.
 Gantt Frequency of PROCEDIN Dissemination and Communication Activities